arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 ```
 ### Handle new price set

-On the `PriceSet` event, we run a handler to update our read model.
+On the `Pricing::PriceSet` event, we run a handler to update our read model.
 This is described in the configuration part.

 ```ruby
 module Products